Community Engagement and Indigenous Relations in Planning

 - Loss of opportunity to make meaningful progress towards reconciliation

-- Repealed plans due to lack of input from Indigenous communities
+- Repealed plans due to lack of input from communities

 - Deepening mistrust between communities